Biden pivots to home tests to confront omicron surge

 “I know you’re tired, and I know you’re frustrated.
 We all want this to be over.
 But we’re still in it,” Biden said.
 “We also have more tools than we had before.
 We’re ready, we’ll get through this.”

-Scientists don't yet know everything about omicron yet, but they do know that vaccination should offer strong protections against severe illness and death.
-The variant has spread at such an alarming rate that the Biden administration snapped quickly into action to offer new tests and additional aid.
+Scientists don't know everything about omicron yet, but they do know that vaccination should offer strong protection against severe illness and death.
+The variant has spread at such an alarming rate since it was identified in South Africa about a month ago that the Biden administration snapped into action to offer new tests and additional aid.
+Still more is needed, some medical experts said.

-A cornerstone of the plan is Biden's decision for the government to purchase 500 million coronavirus rapid tests for free shipment to Americans starting in January.
-People will use a new website to order their tests, which will then be sent by U.S. mail at no charge, the White House said.
+A cornerstone of the plan is for the government to purchase 500 million coronavirus rapid tests for free shipment to Americans starting in January.
+People will use a new website to order their tests, which will then be sent by U.S. mail at no charge.
+The 500 million could be increased, depending on developments.

-Experts had criticized Biden's initial buy-first, get-paid-later approach as unwieldy and warned that the U.S. would face another round of problems with testing at a critical time.
-Testing advocates point to places like the U.K. and Germany, which have distributed billions of tests to the public and recommend people test themselves twice a week.
+Experts had criticized Biden's initial buy-first, get-paid-later approach as unwieldy and warned that the U.S. would face another round of testing problems at a critical time.
+Testing advocates point to nations including the U.K. and Germany, which have distributed billions of tests to the public and recommend people test themselves twice a week.

 Still, Biden's testing surge would need to be supported by a further jump in production for all Americans to test at the recommended rate of twice weekly.
 The U.S. would need 2.3 billion tests per month for everyone 12 and older to do that, according to the nonprofit Kaiser Family Foundation.
 That’s nearly five times the half-billion tests Biden will deploy.